webix-hub/docs/data/desktop/data_binding.md

 There can be more than one slave component.
 In this case, all slaves change simultaneously on master component change.

+{{note
+Note that this functionality works with components datastores, that's why **data** property is used everywhere.
+}}

 ####Full Syncing:

-The two components are absolutely identical.
+The datasets of the two components are absolutely identical.

 ~~~js
 $$('slave_component').data.sync('master_component');